GreptimeTeam/docs/user-guide/concepts.md

 ## Components

-In order to form a robust database cluster and keep complexity at an acceptable level, there are three main components in Greptime DB architecture: Datanode, Frontend and Meta.
+In order to form a robust database cluster and keep complexity at an acceptable level, there are three main components in GreptimeDB architecture: Datanode, Frontend and Meta.

 - **Datanodes** hold regions of tables and data in Grpetime DB cluster.
 It